 JAG generally only provides advice to military members but will refer out to civilian attorneys.

-I have heard of some cases where JAG has handled the divorce because it was not contested and very cut and dry.
+I have heard of cases where JAG handled the divorce because it was not contested and was very cut and dry.
 In most situations, they would only offer advice and not actually handle the divorce itself.

 Divorce While Living in Germany

 Hello, I needed to ask a couple of ?s.
 My husband and I just aren’t working out.
-He’s not giving me any money what so ever, basically all he does is put food in the house (that’s what he calls supporting me) and it’s only food he likes to eat.
-I’m stuck over here in Germany with no money or car; I’m trying to go back home to the states, basically get EROT.
+He’s not giving me any money whatsoever; basically, all he does is put food in the house (that’s what he calls supporting me), and it’s only food he likes to eat.
+I’m stuck in Germany with no money or car; I’m trying to go back home to the states and get EROT.

-I’ve asked him to just send me home but he won’t; nor will he help with the EROT process because he’s collecting all the extra money if he’s getting any.
-What all do I have to do for this process to get completed the fastest way possible and how long does it take?
+I’ve asked him to send me home, but he won’t, nor will he help with the EROT process because he’s collecting all the extra money if he’s getting any.
+What do I have to do to complete this process the fastest way possible, and how long does it take?
 And if I divorce him do I get BAH for a certain time after the divorce?